-The Spark I Thought I’d Lost — and the Moment I Found It Again
+Chapter One: The Spark I Thought I’d Lost

 And for a moment, it seemed like it was working.
-I was named Manager of the Year out of over 500+ stores.
+I was named Manager of the Year out of more than 500 stores.

-But that next step I had been promised — the one I worked so hard for — never came.
-No district-level training.
-No promotion.
-Just empty promises and silence.
+But the next step I had been promised — the one I worked so hard for — never came.
+There was no district-level training, no promotion, no follow-through.

-It hurt more than I can explain.
-Not just because of the missed opportunity, but because I had believed in the system.
-I had sacrificed so much of myself for it.
-And in the end, I felt invisible.
-Discarded.
-Drained.
+It was disappointing, not just because of the missed opportunity, but because I had believed in the promise of growth.
+I had given so much of myself to something that no longer gave back.

 Then… everything changed.